 The validity extension is given so that you can pass through immigration without any problem.
 Basically, your soon-to-be expiring passport won’t be punched with a hole yet so you can still use it on your trip temporarily and show to the immigration officials that it’s already scheduled for renewal.

-If your request for extension has been denied, and you really need to travel to the Philippines ASAP, you may request for a temporary travel document from the Consulate.
+If your request for an extension has been denied, and you really need to travel to the Philippines ASAP, you may request a temporary travel document from the Consulate.

 The temporary travel document only permits one-way flight to the Philippines, where you can then renew your passport.